-The 2013 National Health Journalism Fellowships program took place from July 9-14.
+The 2014 National Health Journalism Fellowship program took place July 13-17, 2014.
 This annual intensive health journalism institute offers journalists from around the country an opportunity to explore the intersection between health and place.
 Reporting projects are supported with a $2,000 grant to each Fellowship recipient.
 The program pays all travel and hotel costs.

 This Fellowship is open to professional journalists from print, broadcast, and online media throughout the United States, including freelancers.
 Applicants do not need to be full-time health reporters, but should have a demonstrated interest in health issues, broadly defined to include the health of communities (see more below).
 We prefer that applicants have a minimum of three years of professional experience; many have decades.
 Freelancers should earn the majority of their income from journalism.
 Applications from ethnic media journalists are strongly encouraged.
 Applicants proposing collaborative projects between mainstream and ethnic news outlets are given preference, as are applicants who have arranged for co-publication or co-broadcast in both mainstream and ethnic news outlets.
 Applicants must be based in the United States.
 Students are ineligible.
 Please contact us at CAHealth@usc.edu if you have questions about your eligibility.

 Click here for a list of the 2014 National Health Journalism Fellows, including Dennis A. Hunt Health Journalism Fund grantees.
 Click on their individual names to read their bios.
 You can follow a link on each Fellow's profile page to a blog post that he or she has written about his or her Fellowship project.
 Click here to read a summary of the projects.
 Click here to read a summary of highlights of the week's agenda.